Healthcare Insights

 Which hospitals have the highest total medical supply costs?

-The remaining hospitals on the list are among the top U.S. hospitals by net patient revenue and include many academic medical centers and cancer centers.
-Four hospitals on the list are located in Ohio and three are in New York.
+The remaining hospitals on the list are among the top U.S. hospitals by net patient revenue and include many other AMCs and cancer centers.
+The most frequent states to appear on the list are California, Florida, and North Carolina, with three hospitals each.

 How much does a hospital spend on supplies?

 Based on data from more than 4,100 hospitals in HospitalView, the average total supply expense is $38 million per hospital.
-On average, hospital supply expenses increased by more than 6% from 2017 to 2021.
+On average, hospital supply expenses have increased by more than 6% annually since 2017.

-In comparison, the average total medical and surgical supply expense for the 25 hospitals on the list is $723 million, or about 27% of total operating expenses.
+In comparison, the average total medical and surgical supply expense for the 25 hospitals on the list is $849 million, or about 22% of total operating expenses

 What is included in total hospital supply costs?